/NOT FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES OR FOR DISSEMINATION IN

-The offering will be made in all provinces and territories of Canada and is expected to close on or about November 12, 2009, subject to regulatory approval.
-The trust units and Debentures have not been and will not be registered under the United States Securities Act of 1933 and may not be offered or sold in the United States absent registration or applicable exemption from the registration requirement of such Act.
+The debentures have not been and will not be registered under the United States Securities Act of 1933 and accordingly may not be offered or sold in the United States absent registration or applicable exemption from the registration requirement of such Act.
 This news release is not an offer of securities for sale in the United States.

-The Fund is an unincorporated, open-ended trust established under the laws of the Province of Ontario, created to indirectly acquire and hold an interest in the outstanding limited partnership units of Jazz.
+The Fund is an unincorporated, open-ended trust established under the laws of the Province of Ontario, created to indirectly acquire and hold an interest in the outstanding limited partnership units of Jazz Air LP.

 Jazz is the second largest airline in Canada based on fleet size and the number of routes operated.
 Jazz operates more flights and flies to more Canadian destinations than any other Canadian carrier.
 Jazz forms an integral part of Air Canada's domestic and transborder market presence and strategy.